benjaminboruff/jest-test/README.md

 # This repo should pass the jest test with Firebase imported
-## From a Jest/FB team member : "firebase is doing something funky, there is an open issue about it we haven't had time to fix it yet", so it's not you!
+## From a Jest/FB team member : "firebase is doing something funky, there is an open issue about it we haven't had time to fix it yet".
 First, install all the node_modules
 > `npm install`